 One of my favorite things to do as a mom is teach my kids to read.
-We start by reading tons of books together, continue by learning letters and sounds, and then move to more directed learning when they show the interest and readiness.
-I’m not a big worksheet gal, so I love to find hands-on ways to practice.
-Since my 4 1/2 year old son is not a worksheet guy, what I’m sharing today works really well for him.
+We start by reading tons of books together, work on phonemic awareness, continue by learning letters and sounds, and then move on to sounding out words.

 I’m excited to share something I’ve been working on for some time — 8 short a word family mats!
 I call them “Read ‘n Stick” because my kiddo reads the word cards and sticks them to the pictures using velcro dots.

 (This post contains affiliate links.)

 Word families are groups of words that share the same ending.
 For example, the words cat, fat, and mat all belong to the “-at” word family.

 1) They’re hands-on.
 My son enjoys reading the words and sticking them to the pictures.
 Flash cards?
 Not so much.